 When someone describes something as “free money”, one immediately gets nervous.

-From a lender’s perspective, the amount lent (frequently around a fifth of the fund’s total value), the credit worthiness of the LPs, and the repayment term, which is usually a year, make the risk of such a loan defaulting “minute”, the same LP tells me.
+From a lender’s perspective, the amount lent (frequently around a fifth of the fund’s total value), the credit worthiness of the LPs, and the repayment term, which is usually a year, make the risk of such a loan defaulting “minute”, the same LP tells us.

 From a GP perspective, the use of such facilities seems like a no-brainer.
 With industry benchmarking so widely used as part of the fund selection process, being able to say you are top quartile can mean the difference between a ‘yes’ or ‘no’ from an investment committee or consultant.
 If the judicious use of a credit facility can make that difference, you would be mad to pass it up.

 But what should LPs think?
 The Institutional Limited Partners Association is currently gathering the opinions of members on the use of subscription credit lines at the fund level.
 One person with knowledge of the process said the association is getting mixed responses from all types of investors.
 Some are vehemently against it, as they see it only as a way of artificially boosting the IRR to get managers over the hurdle rate more quickly.
 Others, meanwhile, see it as an efficient use of capital: why have your money shoved into an asset that won’t perform for at least a year when it could be sitting somewhere else earning a return?

 LPs like managers that can deliver high IRRs, but are less keen on anything that makes a historical IRR, which may be distorted by delayed capital calls, tricky to analyse.
 Some view a single predictable annual capital call as an aid to cash management.
 Others see it as a pain.